How to Apply

-Applicants with welding certifications on plate steel from a contractor or shop or have 1,000 hours verified work experience as a Boilermaker Sub-Journeyman are placed in Group 2.
+- Group 1: Applicants with welding certifications on tube or pipe from a contractor or shop or 1,500 hours of verified Boilermaker-related field experience (Boilermaker Helper or Sub-Journeyman).

-Applicants with welding certifications on tubes or pipe from a contractor or shop, or have 1,500 hours of verified Boilermaker related field experience are placed in Group 1.
+- Group 2: Applicants with welding certifications on plate steel from a contractor or shop or 1,000 hours of verified Boilermaker-related field experience (Boilermaker Helper or Sub-Journeyman).

 Applications remain active for two years.
-If an applicant has not been selected for indenture into the program within the two-year period, he or she must re-apply.
+If an applicant has not been selected for indenture into the program within the two years, they must re-apply.

-There is one exception to the application process.
-If you are a veteran, with an Honorable Discharge, and you have completed the Helmets to Hardhats registration process your name will be added to the top of the Local Lodges applicant registry.
-When your selected Local Lodge requests apprentices, you as a veteran registered with Helmets to Hardhats, who has expresses an interest in becoming a Boilermaker Apprentice, will gain direct entry into the Program.
+Veterans with an honorable discharge who have completed the Helmets to Hardhats registration process are added directly to the top of the Local Lodge’s applicant roster.
+When your selected Local Lodge requests apprentices, you, as a veteran registered with Helmets to Hardhats, who has expressed an interest in becoming a Boilermaker Apprentice, will gain direct entry into the program.